Re-Analysis Of The Affordable Care Act

 - Secretary shall establish a process to validate RVUs.
 My take: RVU stands for “relative value unit” and is a means by which to determine the reimbursement level of medical services.
 For example, the RVU for open heart surgery is far higher than for office counseling on smoking cessation.
 The medical profession itself is responsible for the imbalance between RVU values for specialty services and RVU values for primary care.
 Why are so many medical students flocking away from primary care and toward specialties?
 Because reimbursement for specialty services is higher, all based on RVUs.
 Varying reimbursement levels is clearly driving an oversupply of specialists and an undersupply of primary care physicians.
 Here’s a lever that can be pulled to increase the supply of primary care physicians to meet the increased demand the health care law will create for medical services.

 - The health care law establishes a Prevention and Public Health Fund to invest in prevention programs to improve public health and reduce health care costs.
 Secretary will award grants to states to develop initiatives that test approaches to encourage behavior modification to get people to adopt preventive health behaviors.
-My take: we honestly don’t know how best to motivate people to adopt preventive behaviors.
+My take: We don’t know how best to motivate people to adopt preventive behaviors.
 (Here, by the way, are some of my ideas.)
 What we need are funds with which to experiment and find out.

 - Mental health and substance abuse are now considered “essential health services.”
-My take: it’s a travesty that insurance coverage (or I should say, lack thereof) for mental health and substance abuse disorders has lagged so far behind our ability to treat them.
+My take: It’s a travesty that insurance coverage (or I should say, lack thereof) for mental health and substance abuse disorders has lagged so far behind our ability to treat them.
 If this actually turns out to enable all the people who need these services but can’t afford them to get them, that will represent a true victory for this legislation.

 The health care law mandates a series of experiments it dubs “demonstration projects” that will be designed to examine different systems for paying for health care.
 I highly recommend Atul Gawande’s article, Testing, Testing, for an excellent analysis of the value of these pilot programs.
 Though I don’t entirely share his optimism, I am encouraged that the law has provisions for trying things out and measuring their outcomes.
 We need real data to figure out the best way to curb health care costs.

-THINGS I DON’T LIKE ABOUT THE HEALTH CARE LAW
+THINGS I DON’T LIKE ABOUT THE HEALTHCARE LAW

 - No provisions were made for equalizing the reimbursement rates of different insurance plans, which tend to be negotiated differently with different health care providers.
 Medicaid will continue to pay pennies for every health care dollar charged by a health care entity while private insurers pay dimes or quarters.
 The end result: patients with different insurance plans will continue to have differing degrees of desirability.
-Medicaid (and even Medicare) patients are already being disenfranchised as health care providers focus on marketing themselves to patients with “better” insurance and on making it harder for patients with less desirable insurance to gain access to their services.
+Medicaid (and even Medicare) patients are already being disenfranchised as healthcare providers focus on marketing themselves to patients with “better” insurance and on making it harder for patients with less desirable insurance to gain access to their services.

 - Tort reform remains unaddressed in the health care law.
 Physicians (especially emergency room physicians) consistently overutilize health care resources because they’re afraid of missing something and being sued, even when the likelihood of that something being present remains minuscule.
 There must be a rational limit placed on the remuneration available to plaintiffs.
 Physicians must be freed from the excessive worry they have about making a mistake that so powerfully motivates them to overutilize health care resources (though not from responsibility for gross incompetence and laziness that causes significant harm).